jonasohland/Max-Net/README.md

 # Networking Extensions for Max/MSP - [![Build Status](https://travis-ci.com/jonasohland/Max-Net.svg?branch=master)](https://travis-ci.com/jonasohland/Max-Net)

+## Status
+Currently this is just a bunch of WIP classes and functions.
+Nothing to see here.

 ## Building
 To successfully build  these externals you will need:
 - Boost.Asio